fitchtech/azure-devops/docs/pipeline.md

 ### Continuous Integration Pipeline

 Continuous Integration Pipelines (CIP) can be triggered on BVP completion.
 The devBuild stage containerImage job downloads artifacts from the BVP.
-Runs white source scan of dotNet artifact and twistlock scan of image artifact then pushes image to Harbor container registry with the tag using the build number format.
+Runs white source scan of dotNet artifact and twistlock scan of image artifact then pushes the image to Harbor container registry with the tag using the build number format.

 Optionally you can add a CI Trigger on Feature and Release branches to run devBuild stage to dotNet publish the commit, build and push the container image to the registry.
 When the pipeline completes the CDP is triggered for the commit.